MBerkayHamurcu/VSCTeX/README.md

 - Auxiliary files are hidden in a subfolder
 - Linux, Windows and MacOS compatibility

 ## Prerequisites

 Before you start, you need to install the following software on your host machine:

 ### Visual Studio Code

 This is the IDE that you will use to edit your LaTeX files and interact with the Dev Container.
-You can download it from the official source <a href="https://code.visualstudio.com/download" target="_blank">here</a>.
+You can download it from the official source [here](https://code.visualstudio.com/download "Visual Studio Code - Download")

 ### Docker